 Technical Communication is the science and art of creating, managing, and sharing information through every communications medium—including writing, video, illustration, websites, and multi-media.
 In an increasingly technical and specialized world, the ability to communicate anything to anyone in any medium is invaluable.
 Whether you want a Technical Communication career or simply want to give voice to your vision in another specialized field (such as the sciences, engineering, or medicine), a minor or certificate in Technical Communication prepares you to make a profound difference in the rapidly evolving, complex world of today and the foreseeable future.

-An English Associates degree is an accelerated introduction to the field of English studies (usually only two years).
+A Humanities and Social Sciences degree is an accelerated introduction to various majors and career paths including the field of English studies (usually only two years).
 Sometimes the A.A. is used as a stepping stone towards a bachelor’s degree, or the A.A. can grant eligibility for entry-level careers in a variety of fields that value written communication and textual analysis.

 The Editing and Document Design certificate of proficiency provides expertise in planning, evaluating, and revising texts for publication.
 As a standalone credential or as a complement to another degree, this versatile certificate helps prepare you for both publishing-related careers and disparate career fields that require effective communication.